open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-ubuntu-guest.md

 For Ubuntu guest VMs, USB devices can be setup in two ways:

-1. Passthrough of All USB Host Devices
+1. Passthrough of all USB host devices.

    USB host passthrough parameter option can be added in the launch command to passthrough all USB devices on the USB host.